chrisdonahue/wavegan/README.md

 ### Attribution

-If you use this dataset in your research, cite via the following BibTeX:
+If you use this code in your research, cite via the following BibTeX:

 ```
 @article{donahue2018wavegan,